Welcome to Pitzer College Residence Life!

 - Consider how often you would use a bike before bringing one!
 Look into the Pitzer Green Bike Program (GBP)!

-- Big screen tvs!
+- Big screen TVs!
 Not a lot of space for those unless you loft a bed or two in the room.

-- Take a look at our student code of conduct for prohibited items (ex: candles, toasters, drugs, incense, hookah, drug paraphernalia, pets, drones, fireworks, halogen lamps, oil fueled lamps, weapons…)
+- Take a look at our student handbook for prohibited items (ex: candles, toasters, drugs, incense, hookah, drug paraphernalia, pets, drones, fireworks, halogen lamps, oil fueled lamps, weapons…)

 Should I bring my own cooking/kitchen supplies?

 Feel free to bring some reuable dishes (plates, cups, utensils) but only bring pots/pans if you plan to cook.
 We have one kitchen in the PAS/S complex.
 You can also use the kitchens in the other complexes as well.
 Remember to chat with your roommate about bringing a microwave and/or mini-fridge so you don’t duplicate items!

 Should we bring a vacuum and other cleaning supplies?

 Vacuums and brooms are available for check out in the Residence Life Office in East Sanborn C300!
 You can also pick up toilet paper there.
 We recommend bringing some cleaning supplies like a glass cleaner, toilet cleaning supplies or buy them at a store nearby!
 (We have several stores near us)

 What does laundry look like?

 Each residence hall is equipped with coin and/or card operated laundry machines.